 One big pro: while this app does include advertisements, you can get rid of them without paying for anything.
 Just go to settings and toggle the “hide advertising” button for an ad-free experience on your free, just-the-basics dash cam app.

 - Easy to use

 - Ads can be hidden

 - Detects collisions

-- Doesn't include some extra features, such as video stabilization or AI abilities
+- Doesn't include top features such as video stabilization or AI abilities

 The best free iPhone dash cam app is the Nexar AI app, thanks to its ease of use, extra machine learning abilities, and automatic cloud backup feature.
 The best free Android app is the AutoBoy dash cam app, due to its detailed video settings, ability to run in the background, and reliable video file recording.

 As you can see above, most dash cam apps are free, or come with a free version.
 The catch is that they either run annoying advertisements, or save the best features for a paid upgrade.
 Neither option is ideal, as you won't want to be faced with an ad when trying to save a video after a hit and run, and you don't want to have to pay for a premium plan just to download the one dash cam video you need.

 To be honest, though, if you're going to pay money for a dash cam, you likely won't want to settle for an app at all.
 If you need a professional dash cam, you'll probably want a high-quality option, and for that, you'll need a physical dash camera unit.
 If you're looking for dash cams for a fleet of five or more vehicles, you can find the right dash cam for your business here.